bvavra/MIDI_Accordion/midi-playback.md

 **Virtual MIDI Controller Software**

 Any virtual MIDI controller will get the job done, so you can pick your favorite.
 Logic (Mac) and Reason (Mac, Windows) are two popular options.
-I'll be using Reason for my final project; it’s overqualified for the job, but it offers a wide variety of high quality sounds with practically limitless configuration ability.
+I'll be using Reason for my final project; it's overqualified for the job, but it offers a wide variety of high quality sounds with practically limitless configuration ability.

-If you don’t have a virtual MIDI controller program and don’t want to shell out the money for a high-end MIDI sequencer, I recommend using [Virtual MIDI Piano Keyboard](https://sourceforge.net/projects/vmpk/) which is free, compatible with Windows/Mac/Linux, and comes with the FluidSynth MIDI OUT driver, which is vastly superior to Microsoft GS Wavetable Synth in both sound quality and response time.
+If you don't have a virtual MIDI controller program and don't want to shell out the money for a high-end MIDI sequencer, I recommend using [Virtual MIDI Piano Keyboard](https://sourceforge.net/projects/vmpk/) which is free, compatible with Windows/Mac/Linux, and comes with the FluidSynth MIDI OUT driver, which is vastly superior to Microsoft GS Wavetable Synth in both sound quality and response time.

 **Steps**